Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Methods

-In the low order manifold (coarse, latent state), a Recurrent Neural Network (RNN) is utilized to capture the nonlinear, non-markovian dynamics.
+In the low order manifold (coarse, latent state), a Recurrent Neural Network (RNN) is utilized to capture the non-linear, non-markovian dynamics.
 The forecasting rule of the RNN is given by

-where $\bmw_{\calH}$ and $\bmw_{\calR}$ are the trainable parameters of the network, $\bmh_t \in \Real^{d_{\bmh}}$ is an internal hidden memory state, and $\bmtz_{t+\Delta t} $ is a prediction of the latent state.
+where $\bmw_{\calH}$ and $\bmw_{\calR}$ are the trainable parameters of the network, $\bmh_t \in \mathbb{R}^{d_{\bmh}}$ is an internal hidden memory state, and $\bmtz_{t+\Delta t} $ is a prediction of the latent state.
 The RNN is trained to minimize the forecasting loss $||\bmtz_{t+\Delta t} - \bmz_{t+\Delta t}||_2^2$, which can be written as

 This leads to